Cyril E. King Airport: History

 Originally known as Mosquito Bay in 1927, the airstrip was the only facility which served the island of St. Thomas.
 The facility was named after a nearby grassy swamp, which was renamed to Lindbergh Bay after Charles Lindbergh used it to land the Spirit of St. Louis.
-The first passengers landed in 1928, and the airstrip would remain for civilian use until it was purchased by the US government on 1 September 1935.
+The first passengers landed in 1928, and the airstrip remained in civilian use until it was purchased by the US government on 1 September, 1935.
 The airstrip was renamed Bourne Field, after the first person to fly non-stop from the United States to Nicaragua.
-The field was composed of two 1,600 feet (490 m) long unpaved runways which was used to train aviators of the US Marine Corps.
-In 1940, the US Navy ordered a major expansion of the base, which saw the extension and pavement of runways along with construction work to accommodate the VMS-3 observation squadron.
+The field was composed of two 1,600 feet (490 m) long unpaved runways used to train aviators of the US Marine Corps.
+In 1940, the US Navy ordered a major expansion of the base, which saw the extension and paving of the runways along with construction work to accommodate a VMS-3 observation squadron.
 Once World War II began, VMS-3 patrolled the surrounding areas for enemy submarines, operating the J2F-A Duck, Vought SU-2 Corsair, OS2N-1 Kingfisher, and Douglas SBD Dauntless.
 By 1944, enemy submarine activity decreased.
 This left the base redundant, and was handed over to civilian authorities to operate in 1946.

 Following the closure of the Marine base, the airport was leased to the US Department of the Interior for civilian use.
 However, the Navy reserved the power to reactivate the airport for military purposes.
-After the transfer, the former hanger was converted into the civilian terminal and named after President Harry S. Truman.
+After the transfer, the former hangar was converted into the civilian terminal and named after President Harry S. Truman.
+The airport was eventually renamed for former governor Cyril King in 1984.

 On 25 March 1950 the Department of the Interior leased the land to the Virgin Islands.
 However, the department canceled the lease on 1 July 1954 citing violations of the agreement.
 According to the department, the Virgin Islands failed to register and report financial transactions relating to the land.
 As a result of the cancelation, the property was given to the US Virgin Islands Corporation.